-- Debt crowdfunding: An investor assumes the role of a traditional lender and provides the funds to acquire a property.
+- Debt crowdfunding: An investor assumes a traditional lender's role and provides the funds to acquire a property.
 They profit from the capital and interest repayments on the loan.

 Remember that some platforms have minimum investment amounts for those who want to participate.
 People who get involved in real estate crowdfunding anticipate returns on their investments, yet realize success is no guarantee.

 With a real estate investment trust (REIT), a company owns large-scale properties — such as office buildings and multifamily apartment buildings — and allows people to invest in them.
 With this method, you can benefit from commercial real estate profits without finding properties to purchase.